Author: Arina Golosovskaya

 - take a photo

 Different kinds of configurators fit within this category.
 For example, Roomle furniture configurator makes it possible to choose a type of furniture, set up the chosen size, and see its real dimensions and compatibility with a room interior via the smartphone screen.

 It is also possible to add a cart feature to this kind of app: chosen models are available for purchase, and voila, a new, convenient sales channel opens.

-Development effort is usually distributed in the following way:
+Development effort and cost of Augmented Reality are usually distributed in the following way: